2020–21 Czech National Football League

 The 2020–21 Czech National Football League (known as the Fortuna národní liga for sponsorship reasons) is the 28th season of the Czech Republic's second tier football league.
-The league is being played with 14 clubs due to uneven promotion/relegation with the Czech First League at the end of the previous season.
+The league was played with 14 clubs due to uneven promotion/relegation with the Czech First League at the end of the previous season.

 Two matches in the third round of fixtures were postponed due to coronavirus concerns.
 Eight players from Vyšehrad tested positive, resulting in their match against Táborsko having to be played at a later date.
 Due to players from Vlašim's A, B and junior teams testing positive, their away match against Třinec could not be played on the originally scheduled date either.